godaddy/gasket/docs/upgrade-to-6.md

 ### How to Add to Gasket Data

-There are 2 ways to add data to the Gasket Data object:
+There are two ways to add data to the Gasket Data object:

 1. Add to the `res.locals.gasketData` object on the server.
 2. Add to the `public` config property in `app.config.js`